AmalEN20/Professional-README-Generator/sampleREADME.md

 <!-- omit in toc -->
 ## Description
-  This is a sample Readme Generator App usign Node.js inquirer package.
+  This is a sample Readme generator app using Node.js inquirer package.

 <!-- omit in toc -->
 ## Table of Contents